andrewyoder/ValueOfBot/notes.md

 - change the sort order like so, with values of `hot, controversial, top, best, new`\
     `submission.comment_sort = "new"`

-- get new comments using the below, must be called AFTER a sort
+- get new comments using `replace_more()`, must be called AFTER a sort\
-- Note: calling `replace_more()` is destructive.
-Calling it again on the same submission instance has no effect.
+Note: calling `replace_more()` is destructive.
+Calling it again on the same submission instance has no effect.\
-- limit is how many comments we want to load--default is 32, and "none" will load all comments in the CommentForest\
+`limit` is how many comments we want to load--default is 32, and `None` will load all comments in the CommentForest\
     `submission.comments.replace_more(limit=None)`

 - to create a list of all top-level comments\
     `topLevelComments = list(submission.comments)`

-- to create a list of ALL comments (sorted by first-level, second-level, etc)
+- to create a list of ALL comments (sorted by first-level, second-level, etc)\
-- note we must call replace_more() BEFORE creating the list\
+note we must call replace_more() BEFORE creating the list\
     `allComments = submission.comments.list()`

 - and then iterate with a simple